JPMorgan turns underweight on U.S. stocks compared with Europe

 While Europe is expected to perform better than the U.S. equity market, JPMorgan wrote that it expects U.S. stocks to continue scaling new highs, as they have throughout the year.

-The S&P 500 has gained 10.2 percent thus far in 2014, compared with gains of 2.2 percent for the FTSEurofirst 300 index of top European shares.
+The S&P 500 has gained 10.2 percent thus far in 2014, compared with gains of 2.2 percent for the FTSEurofirst 300 index of top European shares .FTEU3.

 The return on equity "differential between the two regions is at the top of its historical range, and it should start to normalize from here.
 We note that the [earnings per share] revisions in the U.S. are not much better than those in Eurozone anymore – the gap is closing."